IRT-Saint-Exupery/CoFMPy/docs/user_guide/data_sources.md

 Whatever the data source, the connection between the data source and the target variable of the simulation is defined in the JSON configuration file as a connection:

+- a `source` field defining the data handler configuration (see below the supported data handlers).
+- a `target` field corresponding to the FMU variable connected to the source.

 ```json
 "connections": [
     {